 Think of it as chains of changes, with cryptographic hashes of each change and of the whole tree of changes — such that the whole thing is tamper-evident, and any disk errors or malicious changes are immediately obvious.

 A tamper-evident append-only ledger — that certainly sounds useful, doesn’t it?
 Developers also routinely sling around entire repositories of the full history.

 Git gives you pretty much everything offered by the business case for blockchains.
 The one thing it doesn’t do is add a ridiculously wasteful proof-of-work mechanism for who’s allowed to add transactions to the

 blockchain repository.
-Multiple examples of actually useful software branded “blockchain” turns out to be a simplified version of Git.
+Multiple examples of actually useful software branded “blockchain” turn out to be simplified versions of Git.